General Dynamics F-16 Fighting Falcon variants: F-16A/B Block 15 ADF

 The F-16 Air Defense Fighter (ADF) was a special variant of the Block 15 optimized for the United States Air National Guard's fighter interception mission.
 Begun in 1989, 270 airframes were modified.
 Avionics were upgraded (including the addition of an Identification friend or foe (IFF) interrogator with "bird-slicing" IFF antennas), and a spotlight fitted forward and below the cockpit, for night-time identification.
 This was the only US version equipped with the AIM-7 Sparrow air-to-air missile.
 Beginning in 1994, these aircraft began to be replaced by newer F-16C variants.
-By 2005, only the 119th Fighter Group "Happy Hooligans," North Dakota Air National Guard, was flying this variant, with these last examples retired from the US service by 2007.
+By 2005, only the 119th Fighter Group "Happy Hooligans", North Dakota Air National Guard, was flying this variant, with these last examples retired from the US service by 2007.

 F-16A/B Block 15 OCU

 Beginning in January 1988, all Block 15 F-16A/B were delivered with an Operational Capability Upgrade (OCU).
 The Block 15 OCU aircraft incorporate the wide-angle HUD that was first introduced on the F-16C/D Block 25, more reliable F100-PW-220 turbofans, updated defensive systems, the ability to fire the AGM-65 Maverick air-to-ground missile, and the AGM-119 Penguin Mk.3 anti-shipping missile developed by the Norwegian company Kongsberg, and provisions for the AIM-120 AMRAAM.
-Many foreign customers upgraded their aircraft to the F-16A/B Block 15OCU standard.
+Many foreign customers, including Thailand, upgraded their aircraft to the F-16A/B Block 15OCU standard.

 F-16AM/BM Block 15 MLU

-Within the Peace Carpathian program, the F-16AM/BM Block 15 purchased by the Romanian Air Force were modernized to the MLU 5.2R standard.
-This version includes many features that offer capabilities similar to the Block 50/52 variants.
-Among the key elements of the upgrade process are: the PW F100-PW-220E engine; standard F-16 C/D Block 50/52 cockpit, compatible with night vision systems; two multifunction displays; modular mission computer; modernized fire control radar; hybrid navigation system; advanced friend-enemy identification system; electronic warfare management system and Link 16 data transmission system.

-In addition, the package also included the integration of other devices such as the Sniper Advanced Targeting Pod as well as the JHMCS helmet for the use with the AIM-120C-7 AMRAAM, AIM-9M and AIM-9X Sidewinder missiles.

-Plans to further upgrade the F-16 to the M.6.X configuration have been approved by the US in 2020.